rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 === Fatigue Damage Spectrum (FDS) driven synthesis Lalanne (2010) @lalanne2010mechanicalvol formalised a specification development framework in which measured environments are transformed into fatigue damage spectra (FDS).
 These spectra are enveloped or summed (depending on whether environments act in parallel or sequence) to build a composite target; an accelerated PSD is then synthesised to deliver equivalent cumulative damage in a compressed duration and validated against SRS / ERS envelopes.
 This frequency‑resolved damage approach bridges operational variability and laboratory reproducibility more directly than scalar stress escalation alone.

-=== Gap and motivation for this work

-In Vorwerk, testing time takes up a considerable amount of resources and creates a bottleneck hinderance.

 = Theoretical Background